Ulmus × hollandica 'Cicestria': Notable trees

 Two notable examples survive, courtesy of their isolation from diseased stock, at Queens' College, Cambridge, 44 m in height (2009).
 Annual inoculation with fungicide preserved a third specimen at Chapelfield Gardens, Norwich, until it was blown over in a storm (January 2018).
 The Queens' College elms, believed to have been planted in the early 19th century, were reproduced in 2009 from cuttings by the National Trust as part of its Plant Conservation Programme, the young trees being distributed in 2017 to various Cambridge colleges and the University Botanic Garden, among other recipients.
+A specimen planted in the churchyard of St Catherine's, Cocking, West Sussex, was thriving in 2024.

 DNA testing by the forestry research team at Roslin in 2013 confirmed that the supposed Chichester Elms in Old Foster Hill Road Cemetery, Bedford (died c.2015), and in Norwich were the same clone as the Queens' trees.
 The 2013 test did not, however, systematically compare Chichester Elm DNA with that of supposed Huntingdon Elm (it did not include a younger nursery-sourced "Huntingdon" as a control), though an old 'Vegeta'-type hybrid from Castle Acre Priory, Norfolk (girth 4.5 m), was tested and found to be a different clone from Chichester.

 An elm in The Grove at Magdalen College, Oxford, photographed by Henry Taunt in 1900, long believed to be a wych elm before being identified by Henry John Elwes as a 'Vegeta'-type hybrid, was for a time the largest elm known in Britain before it was blown down in 1911 (see under U. × hollandica).
 It measured 44 m tall, its trunk at breast height 2.6 m in diameter, the largest tree of any kind in Britain.
 However, as Elwes pointed out, its calculated age would place its planting in the late 17th or early 18th century, long before the introduction of the Huntingdon Elm, making the tree in question more likely to be a Chichester Elm.
 A second tree nearby, described by Elwes as "similar in habit and foliage" and 130 ft tall by 23 ft in girth in 1912, was confirmed by Nellie Bancroft in a Gardener's Chronicle article in 1934 as a 'Vegeta'-type hybrid; it was propagated by Heybroek in 1958 and cultivated at the Baarn elm research institute as clone P41.
 The tree survived until the 1960s.
 Like the Queens' trees in Cambridge, the Magdalen trees in Oxford were not observed to produce root suckers.
 The Grove at Magdalen, however, has long been a deer park, and any sucker growth is likely to have been grazed.
 The now-felled Chichester Elm in Old Foster Hill Road Cemetery, Bedford, is reported to produce root suckers.